HIV Overview

 What is a clinical trial?

-• new medicines or new combinations of medicines
+• New medicines or new combinations of medicines.

-• new medical devices or surgical procedures
+• New medical devices or surgical procedures.

-• new ways to change behaviors to improve health
+• New ways to change behaviors to improve health.

-Clinical trials are conducted in several phases to determine whether new medical approaches are safe and effective in people.
-Results from a Phase 1 Trial, Phase 2 Trial, and Phase 3 Trial are used to determine whether a new drug should be approved for sale in the United States.
-Once a new drug is approved, researchers continue to track its safety in a Phase 4 Trial.
+Clinical trials are conducted in several phases to determine whether new medical studies are safe and effective in people.
+Results from a Phase 1 TrialPhase 2 Trial, and Phase 3 Trial are used to determine whether a new drug should be approved by the U.S. Food and Drug Administration for sale in the United States.
+Once a new drug is approved, researchers continue to track its safety in a Phase 4 Trial

-Interventional trial and observational trial are two main types of clinical trials.
+Interventional trial and observational trial are two main types of clinical trials:

 What is an HIV and AIDS clinical trial?